 In a recent release of Glance, launched this past March, more complete accessibility for Agents and Guests – in compliance with WCAG 2.1 AA standards – was added to existing Glance accessibility features already in compliance for the Visitor experience.

-Watch our upcoming webinar on launching your Accessibility program with our partners at TPGi:
+Join us for our upcoming webinar on launching your Accessibility program with our partners at TPGi:

 2 – Seek Objective Guidance